metafacture/metafacture-tutorial/01_Getting_Metafacture.md

 In this tutorial we are going to teach how to use Metafacture to peform simple and advanced data processing tasks.

 At the beginning we will use the web application [Metafacture Playground](https://metafacture.org/playground/).
 So no installation is needed.
-The playground is a web interface that helps you getting started.
+The Playground is a web interface that helps you getting started.
 It is useful to test, share and export metafacture workflows.

 Starting with [Chapter 6](https://github.com/metafacture/metafacture-tutorial/blob/main/06_MetafactureCLI.md)